HoGentTIN/linux-training-hogent/modules/links/030_links_theory.md

 ### inode and file contents

-Let\'s put some data in one of the files.
+Let's put some data in one of the files.

     student@linux:~/test$ ls -li
     total 16